dolittle/DotNET.Applications/Documentation/Tutorials/end_to_end.md

 ### Security

-Normally we would at this stage be looking at security and Bifrost has a very similar approach as with validation to how to setup security.
+Normally we would at this stage be looking at security and doLittle has a very similar approach as with validation to how to setup security.
 We will not be doing this in this tutorial, it will be the subject of another tutorial.